Snitkin-Lab-Umich/Data-Flow-SOP/processing-illumina-samples.md

 ```
 **_If you are unsure which plate(s) your samples are from, click [here](https://docs.google.com/spreadsheets/d/1L4ic5RthXNmEkHlSogRKZghZ0EPi2UT3ri6RUaguQEU/edit?gid=2116112669#gid=2116112669).
 If you are unable to open the link, slack Evan for access to the excel._**

-> Create the plate folders and its subdirectories in your project folder.
+> Create the necessary plate directories in your project folder.

 ```
 python3 /scratch/esnitkin_root/esnitkin99/dhatrib/Data-Flow-SOP/create_directories.py --dest_path /nfs/turbo/umms-esnitkin/ --project_name Project_Test_Illumina_Org --data_type illumina --folder_names_illumina 2024-08-21_Plate1-to-Plate3